vargasfl/PotatoAV/README.md

 `python3 __init__.py`

-For everything after that, 'Menu' will be the way to go.
+For everything after that, '__Menu__' will be the way to go.
 Once you run it, the program will tell you everything you need to know!

 `python3 Menu.py`